Throoni/CAPM_Analysis/docs/methodology/METHODOLOGY.md

   **Note:** System requires real data - no placeholder values.
 CSV files are available for all countries.
 - Conversion: Annual rates converted to monthly using $(1 + R_{annual})^{1/12} - 1$

+**Risk-Free Rate Currency Handling:**
+- **All countries use German Bund rate (EUR):** Since all stock returns and market returns are converted to EUR, all countries use the same EUR risk-free rate (German Bund).
+- **Important:** Interest rates are percentages (returns), not currency amounts.
+They should **NOT** be multiplied by exchange rates.
+- **Correct approach:** Use German Bund rate for all countries (no currency conversion needed for interest rates).
+- **Incorrect approach:** Multiplying interest rates by exchange rates (this treats percentages as currency amounts, which is a conceptual error).

 **Data Quality Controls:**
 - Minimum 59 months of data required